viper-development/workshop-startup-dev/README.md

 - Account registration at github.com is a required.
 If you're idealistic, read [Terms of Service](https://help.github.com/articles/github-terms-of-service/) and check if you're good with them.
+- You should be able to understand english and german.

 # Schedule